History of Abby Phillip in Timeline

 Abby Phillip

-Abby Phillip is an American journalist and news anchor currently at CNN, where she anchors CNN NewsNight and CNN Saturday Morning Table for Five.
-Prior to CNN, she covered the Obama White House for Politico, worked as a national political reporter for The Washington Post, and served as a digital reporter for politics at ABC News.
-Phillip's career has been focused on political reporting and analysis, establishing her as a prominent figure in American journalism and media.
+Abby Phillip is an American CNN news anchor, currently hosting CNN NewsNight and CNN Saturday Morning Table for Five.
+Prior to CNN, Phillip worked for Politico, covering the Obama White House.
+She also served as a national political reporter for The Washington Post and as a digital reporter for politics at ABC News.
+Her career has focused on political reporting and analysis, solidifying her role as a prominent figure in American journalism.

 November 25, 1988: Abby Phillip's Birth